 Sepsis is often life threatening, especially in people with a weak immune system or a long-term (chronic) illness.

-Damage caused by a drop in blood flow to vital organs such as the brain, heart, and kidneys may take time to improve.
+Damage caused by a decrease in blood flow to vital organs such as the brain, heart, and kidneys may take time to improve.
 There may be long-term problems with these organs.

 The risk of sepsis can be reduced by getting all recommended vaccines.